Casnovia, Michigan

 Casnovia is a village in the U.S. state of Michigan.
-It is situated on the boundary between Muskegon and Kent counties and lies partially within both.
-The population was 319 at the 2010 census.
-The village is located partially within Tyrone Township.
+It is situated on the boundary between Muskegon and Kent counties and lies partially within each.
+The population was 316 at the 2020 census.

 History

 Casnovia was founded in 1850 by Lot Fulkerson and gained a post office in 1851.
 It was platted in 1862 and incorporated as a village in 1875.
 The name is derived from the Latin words case for home and nova for new.

 Geography

+The village is in western Michigan, in the eastern part of Muskegon County and the northwest part of Kent County.
+The village is in eastern Casnovia Township and western Tyrone Township.
+The village's Main Street, running north-south, follows the county line.
+State highways M-46 and M-37 pass together through the southern part of the village, leading southeast 2 mi to Kent City.
+M-37 leads south 22 mi to Grand Rapids and north 14 mi to Newaygo, while M-46 leads west 23 mi to Muskegon and east 12 mi to Cedar Springs.